 To use the Alaska Airlines Credit Card companion ticket, log into your Alaska Airlines account, navigate to the “Discount and companion fare codes” section, and click the “Shop” button.
 When you make a reservation, your Alaska Airlines companion fare code will be automatically applied.
 You’ll see it reflected in your shopping cart and on the “Available Flights” page.
 That said, the fare won’t technically be redeemed until you click “Purchase” and review your reservation.… read full answer

-The closest thing to an Amex Platinum companion ticket available right now is the American Express Platinum Delta SkyMiles companion ticket offer.
-Platinum Delta SkyMiles and Reserve Delta SkyMiles are the only two Amex cards currently offering companion tickets.
-They award the complimentary pass after you’ve had the card for at least 12 months.
-You’ll receive one ticket each year after you pay the card’s annual fee.
-Companion tickets are good for one domestic round-trip flight (Hawaii and Alaska excluded), and you only have to pay up to $75 in taxes and fees when you redeem the ticket.
+In addition, you’ll receive one ticket each year after you pay the card’s annual fee.
+Companion tickets are good for one domestic round-trip flight (exclusions and limits apply), and you only have to pay up to $80 in taxes and fees when you redeem the ticket.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.